BBBalatroMod/BBBalatro/README.md

 ### 1.2.2 - Square joker nerf + fix
 i dont think i really nerfed the square joker
 ### 1.3.0 - The Comeback
-from here the balatro versions will go into greater detail about stuff. added compatability with jokers / editions that change joker values updated yellow joker sprite nerfed the sun to make it destroy the played card fixed island joker only triggering cards once
+from here the balatro versions will go into greater detail about stuff. <br>
+added compatability with jokers / editions that change joker values <br>
+updated yellow joker sprite <br>
+nerfed the sun to make it destroy the played card <br>
+fixed island joker only triggering cards once <br>